Transportation

 Resources for Older Drivers

-The Maryland Department of Transportation offers resources for older and medically at-risk drivers, including driver assessments, educational materials, and tools and tips.
+The Maryland Department of Transportation offers older driver safety information including driver assessments, educational materials, and tools and tips.